danog/MadelineProtoDocs/docs/API_docs/constructors/draftMessage.md

-## Usage of parseMode:
+## Usage of parse_mode:

-Set parseMode to html to enable HTML parsing of the message.
+Set parse_mode to html to enable HTML parsing of the message.

-Set parseMode to Markdown to enable markown AND html parsing of the message.
+Set parse_mode to Markdown to enable markown AND html parsing of the message.

 The following tags are currently supported: